captbaritone/eel-wasm/README.md

 - [x] Don't use EEL variable names in output code.
 Use a map of incrementing numbers for each namespace instead.
 - [ ] Confirm that operator precidence is respected correctly.
 - [ ] Confirm that signed values behave correctly.

+## Challenges

+- [ ] Wasm exposes no trig functions.
+We'll have to write our own?
+- [ ] Wasm exposes no rand function.
+We'll have to write our own?
+Where do we get our seed?
+- [ ] Will we always need `wabt` or can we reasonably emit binary by hand?
+[It's huge](https://bundlephobia.com/result?p=wabt@1.0.12).

 ## Usage